 Travel permitted one-half hour before sunrise until one-half hour after sunset.
 No weekend travel is permitted.
 No travel on major holidays and on Victory over Japan Day (2nd Monday in August).
 Movement may be restricted after 12:00 noon the day before any holiday.
 Rhode Island Turn Pike middle lane maximum width allowed is 15’10”.
 The maximum width in the outside lane is 14’10”.
 If you need more information please call the Turn Pike: 401-423-0800.

 Pilot Car and Escort vehicle information:

-Height: If height of load exceeds 15′ a front high pole card is required.
+Height: If the height of the load exceeds 15′ a front high pole card is required.

-Weight: Check with the State of to see if your weight class will require a pilot car/escort.
+Weight: Check with the State to see if your weight class will require a pilot car/escort.